7SaiWen/SaiWen/README.md

 Hi! 👋

 I am a software developer on Mobile Apps/Games.
-I build the SW, If you are interested in app/game developing, join us 7saiwen@gmail.com
+I build the SaiWen Studio, If you are interested in app/game developing, join us 7saiwen@gmail.com